Carlsbad Caverns National Park in New Mexico - Awe Inspiring Visit!

-" I enter upon this task with a feeling of temerity as I am wholly conscious of the feebleness of my efforts to convey in words the deep conflicting emotions, the feeling of fear and awe, and the desire for an inspired understanding of the Divine Creator's work that presents to the human eye such a complex aggregate of natural wonders in such a limited space."
+" I enter upon this task with a feeling of temerity as I am wholly conscious of the feebleness of my efforts to convey in words the deep conflicting emotions, the feeling of fear and awe, and the desire for an inspired understanding of the Divine Creator's work that presents to the human eye such a complex aggregate of natural wonders in such a limited space."— Robert A. Holley

-This quote comes from a booklet of Carlsbad Caverns that I purchased on site.
+This quote above comes from a booklet of Carlsbad Caverns that I purchased on site.